sttp/Specification/Sections/DataPointStructure.md

 ## Data Point Structure

-* Contents:
+> :construction: Lead with paragraph on purpose / value of the section - (1) what is a data point structure and (2) why have a data point structure / value?
+Next paragraph would be contents of section...

+... this section includes:

 * Identification - maps to 128-bit Guid, transport mapping should be small
 * Timestamp (required? could simply be a auto-incrementing counter)
 * Value - multiple native types supports
 * Flags - standardize minimal set of simple flags, complex state can be new data point

 ### Data Point Value Types